gordensh/mesos-dns/README.md

 [![Build Status](https://travis-ci.org/h0tbird/docker-mesos-dns.svg?branch=master)](https://travis-ci.org/h0tbird/docker-mesos-dns)

 A containerized Mesos DNS service.
-It is possible to publish the service IP to `etcd` or `consul`:
+It is possible to publish the service IP to `etcd`, `consul` or `zookeeper`:

 ```
 docker run -it --rm \